What is your agency mission?

 What are the requirements to mentor?

-Most of our programs require a volunteer to be at least 18 years old.
+Most of our programs require a volunteer to be at least 18 years old and have a valid Texas ID.
 We want stable, positive people to volunteer.
 You don't have to be brilliant, athletic, famous or rich - our kids need real people as role models.

 Do the mentoring programs cost anything?